darkoverlordofdata/catmenu/readme.md

 ### why?

     I'm using openbox on bsd (NomadBSD).
 For the most part, I like openbox, but not the obmenu.
     It pops up wherever your mouse is, and that anoys me - muscle memory keeps moving my hand to a specific location on the screen.
-It makes it hard to click on menu items - same problem ans ribbon menus.
+It makes it hard to click on menu items - same problem as ribbon menus.
 I prefer an old fashioned fixed location menu.

 ### build